dhananjaygr/Demosecurityinwiz/100-Foundation /Data Security: Self-Paced Lab.md

 ## Overall time commitment
 The individual participant should be able to complete this session in approximately 55 minutes.
 However, reviewing the results with your cohort may take additional time.

+## Instructions

-## Exercise 0.
+## Exercise 1.
 Concept Review

+1. What two types of settings need to be configured to enable DSPM in Wiz?
-1. How do the Wiz DSPM features fit within the broader context of data security?
+2. How do the Wiz DSPM features fit within the broader context of data security?
+3. What are the key graph resource objects that contain a senstive data findig?
+4. What is the difference between the two data-related risk factors: Unprotected data vs. Data exfiltration?
+5. What are the two considerations in a data finding's severity level?

-## Exercise 1.
+## Exercise 2.
 Seek & Find
+1. In the Wiz portal, where can you review
+2. How do you isolate the data volumes on a VM to see them in the Security Graph?

-## Exercise 2.
+## Exercise 3.
 Graph Query

 1. How many buckets contain sensitive data?
 2. How many occurrences of sensitive data in publicly accessible buckets can you find?
 3. Build a query that finds all buckets that host sensitive data where that data is not encrypted on the bucket.
 4. Building on the last question,  what can you add to the query to find all buckets that host sensitive data where that data is not encrypted on the bucket and it is validated as accessible from the internet from a web browser?